vmkxyz/vmk-xkb-layout/README.md

 # Before you Read
-The documention is still a work in progress.<br>
+The documentation is still a work in progress.<br>
 For now Linux only, uses the X11 xkb system (which you can use on wayland).<br>
-Note: The right alt key, aka 'AltGr' will be refered to as 'RAlt' in the documentation.<br>
+Note: The right alt key, aka 'AltGr' will be referred to as 'RAlt' in the documentation.<br>

 # About This Project
-This project is a collection of keyboard layouts mainly targeted for people who prefer the US keyboard layout but need to write czech diacritics.
-While not inspired by it, it has a similar goal to the [czech coder layout](https://github.com/michalkahle/czech-coder-xkb) made by [Michal Kahle](https://github.com/michalkahle), however, this is a standalone layout with multiple variants in it reather the a single variant of the Czech layout.
+This project is a collection of keyboard layouts mainly targeted at people who prefer the US keyboard layout but need to write czech diacritics.
+While not inspired by it, it has a similar goal to the [czech coder layout](https://github.com/michalkahle/czech-coder-xkb) made by [Michal Kahle](https://github.com/michalkahle), however, this is a standalone layout with multiple variants in it reather then a single variant of the Czech layout.

 # Layout Variants
 The layout currently features 2 variants: